Porto striker Marega storms off pitch in protest following alleged racist chanting | Goal.com

 Marega is a former Vitoria player, having scored 14 goals in 31 appearances during a loan spell at the club during the 2016-17 season.

-“And I also thank the referees for not defending me and for giving me a yellow card because I defend my skin colour.”
+“And I also thank the referees for not defending me and for giving me a yellow card because I defend my skin colour.
+I hope I never see you on a football field again.
+You are a disgrace!"

 Porto also made their feelings clear after the game by posting an anti-racism message on its Twitter account, with coach Conceicao saying everyone at the club was fully behind Marega.